PRCrawshaw/SokobanMVCGame/README.md

 # SokobanMVCGame
-# Philippa Crawshaw, July 2017
+# Pippa Crawshaw, July 2017

 This repository is for the game of Sokoban.
 The purpose of the game is for the player to push the blocks onto the goals.